-If it’s early in your reselling career, you may not be moving a lot of product yet.
-However, you’ll soon find manually typing in barcodes to search and list items can get real old, real fast.
+If it’s early in your reselling career, you may not be moving a lot of products yet.
+However, you’ll soon find that manually typing in barcodes to search and list items can get real old real fast.
 Having a scanner can save valuable time; just scan the item’s barcode to research product information or input it in the item’s listing.

 Inventory Tracking and Management Programs

 Once you scan your items, you’ll also need a way to organize them.
 Reselling tools like Inventory Lab (Amazon) is great for keeping track of the merchandise you purchased and listed, and also keep a running count of estimated profits you can expect once those listings turn over.
 Some services, like ChannelAdvisor, even offer digital marketing and order fulfillment.

 Don’t be afraid to try a few different options before you settle on what works best for your business.
 As your business grows, you should also reassess whether the tools you’re using still work for the amount of inventory you’re managing.